 For this map, we analyzed 50 states and the federal District of Columbia for state sanctuary-related laws across 15 parameters.
 These parameters fell into four general categories: information and resource sharing with ICE, jail-to-ICE transfers, patrol officer collusion with ICE, and contracts with ICE or CBP.
 For explanation of these categories and the individual parameters, see The Appendix.
 States were given a numerical score ranging from 1-5 for each parameter, with “1” the most harmful and “5” the most protective.
 We also analyzed how litigation has changed the impact of state legislation.
 States that had passed laws that would have given them a score of “1” for most harmful were changed to “2” or somewhat harmful where successful litigation resulted in striking down or mitigating the harmful impact of the legislation.
 Where state laws simply reiterated federal laws that harm immigrants, we also gave them a “2” or somewhat harmful designation.
 On the pro-sanctuary side, states that passed strong protective policies were given a “5” as most protective; those that had significant carve-outs or exceptions to these policies were given a “4” as somewhat protective.
 States that have no legislation or didn’t address a specific parameter were given a not applicable (“n/a”) score of “3”.

 When averaged across all the parameters, two states had particularly strong and comprehensive laws protecting immigrants, and fell into the most protective category: Oregon and Illinois.
 Three other states also have broad sanctuary statutes: New Jersey, California, and Washington.
 Colorado, Maryland, Vermont, and Connecticut have also enacted laws against their involvement in immigration enforcement.
 New York and Rhode Island have taken some small steps toward reducing immigration enforcement.
-On the other side, several states have enacted laws mandating some participation in immigration enforcement by local agencies: Arizona, Montana, Kansas, Missouri, Mississippi, Georgia, North Carolina, and Indiana.
-A handful of states have fairly broad anti-sanctuary laws with significant negative effects for their immigrant residents: South Carolina, Arkansas, Tennessee, and Alabama.
-And three states have particularly aggressive and comprehensive anti-sanctuary laws that force local agencies to be involved in deporting their constituents: Florida, Texas, and Iowa.
+On the other side, several states have enacted laws mandating some participation in immigration enforcement by local agencies: Arizona, Montana, Kansas, Missouri, Mississippi, Georgia, North Dakota, North Carolina, and Indiana.
+A handful of states have fairly broad anti-sanctuary laws with significant negative effects for their immigrant residents: South Carolina, Arkansas, Tennessee, Idaho and Alabama.
+And four states have particularly aggressive and comprehensive anti-sanctuary laws that force local agencies to be involved in deporting their constituents: Florida, Texas, West Virginia and Iowa.
 Although a number of these anti-sanctuary laws have been sharply limited by federal court decisions, many of their impacts remain in effect.

 The focus of this map is on state legislation, rather than executive orders, court decisions unrelated to litigation, or other non-legislative policies.
 We made two exceptions for New Jersey and Rhode Island.
 Because the New Jersey Constitution and its Criminal Justice Act provide for the Attorney General to direct all law enforcement and prosecuting agencies operating under the authority of the laws of the state, the Attorney General Law Enforcement Directive has expansive impact akin to legislation and was treated as such in our map.
 Rhode Island operates a unified correctional system whereby the Governor’s Executive Order directing its Department of Corrections impacts the only jail and prison in the state and was also treated as akin to legislation.